-13. Community-based services: Employment services such as engagement, job finding and follow-along supports are provided in natural community settings by all employment specialists.
-(Rate each employment specialist based upon their total weekly scheduled work hours then, calculate the average and use the closest scale point.)
+13.Community-based services: Employment services such as engagement, job finding and follow-along supports are provided in natural community settings by all employment specialists.
+(Rate each employment specialist based upon their total weekly scheduled work hours then, calculate the average and use the closest scale point.)DOC, INT OBS

-DOC, INT OBS

-14. Assertive engagement and outreach by integrated treatment team: Service termination INT, OBS is not based on missed appointments or fixed time limits.
+14. Assertive engagement and outreach by MIS, DOC, integrated treatment team: Service termination INT, OBS is not based on missed appointments or fixed time limits.
 Systematic documentation of outreach attempts.
 Engagement and outreach attempts made by integrated team members.
 Multiple home/community visits.
 Coordinated visits by employment specialist with integrated team member.
 Connect with family, when applicable.
 Once it is clear that the client no longer wants to work or continue SE services, the team stops outreach.
+Employment specialist contacts clients within 3 days of hearing about the job loss.